 The visible portion of the gas appliance type B vent is properly installed and in good condition.

 4.4 FLASHINGS

 Metal flashings are used to seal around chimneys, vents and roof to wall intersections.
-The flashings are properly installed and are performing their intended function with exceptions noted below.
+The flashings are properly installed and are performing their intended function.